 Orthodontics is that branch of dentistry that specialises in the diagnosis, prevention and treatment of problems in the alignment of teeth and jaws.
 Common problems encountered include crooked or crowded teeth, protruding or “bucky” teeth and incorrect jaw development.
 The technical term for these problems is malocclusion, which literally means bad bite.
 Orthodontic treatment involves the design and use of corrective appliances (such as braces, plates, and functional appliances) to bring the teeth and jaws into proper alignment.

 An orthodontist is a dentist who has completed a 3-year full time university master’s training program that enables them to specialise in the area of orthodontics.
-Orthodontists do not generally perform general dental treatments such as fillings, extractions, crowns or tooth whitening.
+Orthodontists do not perform any general dentistry.
+They only undertake orthodontic treatment for patients.

 This early treatment can prevent more serious problems from developing and simplify future care.
 Typically, full treatment with braces is started when all the permanent teeth have erupted – usually between the ages of 10 and 13.
 In some cases, it is an advantage to start just before the last baby teeth are shed.